WebCuratorTool/webcurator/webcurator-docs/guides/apis/api-permissions_GET.rst

 url       String Optional
 ========= ====== ========

+Semantics of the filter: return all permissions having a URL pattern that matches the supplied URL and having the same agency as the owning user of the target (identified by the supplied target id).

 | **page**
 | Paging parameter, starts at 0 (also the default value).
 Pages always contain 10 results.